chaanakyaaM/Projects/README.md

 # Log_ver_2

 * It is the updated version of log_ver_1.
+* use "pip install cryptocode".
+* Your usernames and passwords are encrypted.

 * # features
 * All functional windows are resized to the same resolution(sign up and login).
 * The usernames and passwords are encryped (so that the other user can not understand).